dougcunha/WinServicesTool/repomix-output.md

 /// <summary>
 /// Gets or sets the list of visible column names in the services grid.
 /// </summary>
 ⋮----
+/// Gets or sets the ordered list of column names representing their display order in the grid.
+/// Column names are stored in the order they should appear from left to right.
+⋮----
+/// Gets or sets a dictionary mapping column names to their custom FillWeight values.
+/// Only columns with user-modified widths are stored.
+Empty dictionary means all columns use default weights.
+⋮----
 /// Gets a value indicating whether the Path column is currently visible in the view.
 ⋮----